bman46/InstagramEmbedDiscordBot/docs/Install.md

 ## Whats Required?

 1. Must have a Windows/Linux/MacOS computer that is always running
-    - Optionally, you may use a cloud provider (such as AWS or Azure)
+    - Optionally, you may use a cloud provider (such as [AWS](https://aws.amazon.com/), [Azure](https://azure.microsoft.com/), or [Digital Ocean](https://www.digitalocean.com/))
+    - Note that some cloud providers may be blocked or highly limited by Instagram.
+Using a residential network is preferred for this reason
+    - A [Raspberry Pi](https://www.raspberrypi.com/products/) is a great option for hosting on your home network.
+      - It has a low power consumption and has a small form factor
 2. An internet connection with access to Instagram and Discord
 3. At least one throw away Instagram account
 4. A Discord bot token [Instructions here](https://www.writebots.com/discord-bot-token/)